"... Peter Terezakis' light installation powerfully suggests

 becoming

-hands cupping my temples, I would run my eyes over forested green
+hands cupping temples, I would run my vision over snowy forested hills

 of the earth.

-A life-time later, with other memories added, this work has become
+A life-time later, Heart Beats Light has become

 a digital metaphor